jwjgosset/pynagiosreport/README.md

     -v : verbose
     -f : format summary into html tables

+Note that if the -e flag is specified, the -f flag is required, otherwise an empty email will be sent.

 ## Configuration File Formatting
 If a configuration file is specified the following fields are required: